 The Casselman Formation

 As discussed on this website, the Casselman Formation or Glenshaw Formation is a good indicator for where to find Ames Limestone.
 To find the location of the Ames Limestone, you only need to find the Glenshaw/Casselman boundary.
 I filtered data from Pennsylvania shape files and converted it to KML data.
-Once I had that data, I was able to embed it into a custom Google Map.
-This is helpful as you can view the formation while out in the field on your phone.
+Once I had that data, I could embed it into a custom Google Map.
+This is helpful as you can view the formation in the field on your phone.

 Direct Map Link – Casselman Formation